alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 This is actually a good point, while pursuing this goal you cannot pursue others, so you're not only losing time if it's not the right goal, but you also postpone working on the right one.

-But consider this simple math: if you don't try, your change of success is exactly 0%.
+But consider this simple math: if you don't try, your chance of success is exactly 0%.
 If you try, it's greater than 0%.

 And here's a mindset shift that helps: